Crete: Ottoman rule

 The Cretan Revolt of 1866–1869 or Great Cretan Revolution (Κρητική Επανάσταση του 1866) was a three-year uprising against Ottoman rule, the third and largest in a series of revolts between the end of the Greek War of Independence in 1830 and the establishment of the independent Cretan State in 1898.
 A particular event which caused strong reactions among the liberal circles of western Europe was the Holocaust of Arkadi.
 The event occurred in November 1866, as a large Ottoman force besieged the Arkadi Monastery, which served as the headquarters of the rebellion.

 In addition to its 259 defenders, over 700 women and children had taken refuge in the monastery.
 After a few days of hard fighting, the Ottomans broke into the monastery.
-At that point, the abbot of the monastery set fire to the gunpowder stored in the monastery's vaults, causing the death of most of the rebels and the women and children sheltered there.
+At that point, under orders from the hegumen (abbot) of the monastery, the Cretans blew up barrels of gunpowder, choosing to sacrifice themselves rather than surrender.
+The subsequent explosion resulted the death of most of the rebels and the women and children sheltered there.
+Thirty-six insurgents had found refuge in the refectory, near the ammunitions.
+Discovered by the Ottomans, who forced the door, they were massacred.